 “I don’t want people to say, ‘Something is true because Tyson says it is true.’
 That’s not critical thinking.”

 The key to this type of thought is that it promotes independent thinking, and makes us less vulnerable to folks who may not have our best interests at heart.
 This may be a telemarketer, a newscaster or reporter, a government official, a business tycoon, or anyone else with an invisible agenda designed to benefit them rather than for the overall good of the people they serve.

 This in itself makes it a very valuable trait to develop.
-It may be more accurate to say “rediscover”, as when we were young we did not accept things immediately on face value.
+It may be more accurate to say “rediscover”, as when we were young we did not accept things immediately at face value.
 We always drove people crazy by asking “why”.
 This just may not be a bad habit to put back into place.

 One thing is for sure when we apply this type of thinking we end up making better decisions.
-We cannot help doing so because we have objectively reviewed both sides of the issues, and have dug “deep enough” to get at the core of the matter.
+We cannot help doing so because we have objectively reviewed both sides of the issue, and have dug “deep enough” to get at the core of the matter.

-Why Is It So Hard To Do?
+Why Is Critical Thinking So Hard To Do?